 • New frequency authorizations

-• Modification of existing frequency authorizations
+• Modification to existing frequency authorizations

 • Cancellation of existing frequency authorizations

-• Change in company name
+• Change of company name

 • License/Authorization transfers